stennety/mywebsite/_posts/2024-11-17-nvidia-AI-and-3d-generation.md

 "LLaMA-Mesh unifies text and 3D mesh in a unified format by representing the numerical values of vertex coordinates and face definitions of a 3D mesh as plain text.
 Our model is trained using text and 3D mesh data in an end-to-end manner.
 Therefore, our model can generate both text and 3D meshes in a unified model". nv-tlabs/LLaMA-Mesh

-More details about Llammesh can be found on its [GitHub page] (https://github.com/nv-tlabs/LLaMA-Mesh).
+More details about Llammesh can be found on its [GitHub page](https://github.com/nv-tlabs/LLaMA-Mesh).

 Meshy.ai is a 3D mesh AI model generator that uses advanced AI algorithms to transform text or images into fully textured 3D models.
 Although it's the most advanced model, it can't generate a plane, but it excels at 'organic' shapes.